 - Who can become an MLA and how are they elected? - When did all adults in British Columbia finally get the right to vote?
 What are the eligibility requirements for voting in provincial elections today? - Why is it important for MLAs to reflect the diversity of British Columbia's population?
 How might the lack of representation have impacted the decisions of government in the past? - How can students participate in the democratic process (submit a petition, write a letter to their MLA, provide a written submission to a Parliamentary Committee, attend a demonstration, etc.)? - What are the three main functions of the Legislative Assembly?
 Why is it important to have opposition members to scrutinize government?
 Why is it important for the government's finances to be reviewed in a public and transparent process? - What are some of the symbols of the Legislative Assembly and of British Columbia?
 Is anything missing?
 What other symbols could be adopted? - What bills are currently being discussed in the Legislative Assembly?
+Follow their progress as they make their way to becoming law.
 Watch videos or read transcripts of recent debates.

 Questions or suggestions?
-Email PEO@leg.bc.ca.
+Email tours@leg.bc.ca.